Learn How to Calculate Your Brand's Value

-- Apple $104.3 billion
+- Apple: $182.8 billion

-- Microsoft $56.7 billion
+- Google: $132.1 billion

-- Coca-Cola $54.9 billion
+- Microsoft: $104.9 billion

-- IBM $50.7 billion
+- Facebook: $94.8 billion

-- Google $47.3 billion
+- Amazon: $70.9 billion

 Brand Development and Valuation

-Brand development requires money and it’s essential to be able to forecast the value of the brand to executive leadership and investors.
+Brand development requires money and is essential to be able to forecast the value of the brand to executive leadership and investors.
 Brands help identify and differentiate goods and services from the competition.
 But how can the value be shown on a balance sheet?

 The brand is valued using the sum of individual costs or values of brand assets and liabilities.
 It’s the accumulation of the costs that have been incurred to build the brand since inception.
 Items you would include when evaluating costs include historical advertising, promotion expenditures, the cost of campaign creation, licensing and registration costs.
 You could use this method whether you have just created a brand or you’ve gone through the process of re-developing the brand.

-- Using the cost base valuation would require you to evaluate the cost of the brand and restating actual expenditures in current cost terms.
+Using cost-based valuation requires you to evaluate the cost of the brand and restating actual expenditures in current cost terms.
 The same method could be used if you had just worked to re-develop and launch your brand.
-One thing to keep in mind, while costs can be collected and used the figure doesn’t necessarily represent the current value of a brand.
+One thing to keep in mind, while costs can be collected and used, the figure doesn’t necessarily represent the current value of a brand.

 Market-Based Brand Valuation